trisbee/policies/tickets/en_terms.md

 a. to ensure electronic security and anti-virus protection of all devices through which the Buyers' personal data are processed;

-b. the Buyers\' personal data shall not be stored by the authorized persons of Trisbee or the Promoter on such person's devices or exported from internal systems thereof, unless this is strictly indispensable for implementation of the Event;
+b. the Buyer's personal data shall not be stored by the authorized persons of Trisbee or the Promoter on such person's devices or exported from internal systems thereof, unless this is strictly indispensable for implementation of the Event;

 c. the personal data processed must never be stored on information media that could be accessed by third parties;